brightn-tamu/642RlFinal_bright_hu/README.md

 ## Setup Instructions

+### jobfile.sh
+- Script to run Pythia and ChampSim

 ### gem5 Folder
 - Clone the official gem5 repository: [gem5 repository](https://github.com/gem5/gem5).
 - After cloning, copy all the files from this repository's `gem5` folder into the `gem5/src/cpu/o3/probe` directory in your local gem5 repository.